Assistant Professor Jobs at University of Kentucky with Visa Sponsorship

 Which visa types does University of Kentucky use for Assistant Professor roles?

-University of Kentucky sponsors several visa categories for Assistant Professor hires, including H-1B for specialty occupation roles, J-1 for visiting scholars and exchange faculty, TN for Canadian and Mexican nationals in qualifying academic fields, and F-1 OPT or CPT for recent graduates in postdoctoral or short-term appointments.
+University of Kentucky sponsors several visa categories for Assistant Professor hires, including H-1B for specialty occupation roles, J-1 visa for visiting scholars and exchange faculty, TN visa for Canadian and Mexican nationals in qualifying academic fields, and F-1 OPT or CPT for recent graduates in postdoctoral or short-term appointments.
 For permanent residency, UK supports EB-2 and EB-3 filings for eligible tenure-track faculty.

 What qualifications does University of Kentucky expect for Assistant Professor positions?